andywiecko/Majoranapp/README.md

 #### Installing `nlohmann-json`

-`majoranapp` supports input scripts for setting system parameters.
+`Majoranapp` supports input scripts for setting system parameters.
 One have to install [nlohmann-json](https://github.com/nlohmann/json).
 It can be install from `github` or from package manager